Ekaterina Shaleva is a Consultant in the Governance theme, having joined Itad in summer 2018 as a Research Analyst.

 (DFID) - Project Manager

+As Project Manager, Ekaterina coordinates an evaluation team of 5 and provides contract and budget oversight.
 As Research Analyst, Ekaterina has synthesised key points in AdHoC Liaison Committee (AHLC) reports and analysed logframe to identify progress towards outcomes for the DFID-funded Support to the Palestinian Authority (PA) called SSRP.

 DFID support to the Palestinian Authority is provided through the Stability, Services and Reform Programme (SSRP).
 The overall aim of the SSRP is to support the Palestinian Authority to deliver basic services, build stability and promote reform in the OPTs.